Foolproof Board and Batten Walls: A Step By Step Guide

 Foolproof Board and Batten – Step 2

-Once your horizontal 1×4 is nailed in place, it’s time to add the vertical boards.
+Once your horizontal 1×4 top board is nailed in place, it’s time to add the vertical boards.
 We chose pine 1×2’s for this design and we spaced them 14 inches apart.
 We measured everything out ahead of time and marked each place where a board would go with a pencil.
+You could use a spacer board if you don’t want to mark where everything goes with a pencil, or just to be extra sure your boards are all evenly spaced out.

 Foolproof Board and Batten – Step 3